Jared-Adam/Jared-Adam-PSU/README.md

 Along with this, I am currently wokring on several smaller projects to evaluate the contributions of true spiders in biological control of conventional corn and soybean systems.

-I am planning to join the LRES department at Montana State for a PhD with Will Wetzel in Fall 2024.
+I am joining the LRES department at Montana State for a PhD with Will Wetzel in Fall 2024.

 - 🔭 I’m currently working on